AdobeDocs/journey-optimizer-learn.en/help/set-up-channels/set-up-rcs.md

 ---
 # Set up RCS in Journey Optimizer

 Learn how to configure and send branded, interactive RCS messages in Adobe Journey Optimizer using a custom SMS provider.
-This tutorial walks through setting up API credentials, webhooks, and channel configurations, then building a journey to deliver rich, personalized messaging experiences—all within the native messaging app.
+This tutorial walks through setting up API credentials, webhooks, and channel configurations, then building a journey to deliver rich, personalized messaging experiences — all within the native messaging app.

 >[!VIDEO](https://video.tv.adobe.com/v/3464755/?learn=on&enablevpops)